PRP Injections. What are they? How does this therapy work?

 Benefits of PRP Injections

 For healing to occur, adequate blood supply is necessary.
 However, certain musculoskeletal tissues do not receive adequate blood supply, and therefore, do not heal well without assistance.
 When PRP is administered into these areas, the tissues are bathed in concentrated platelets containing growth factors that promote accelerated healing.
 PRP therapy can be used in the treatment of numerous musculoskeletal conditions including tendonitis, ligament tears, rotator cuff damage, bursitis, and osteoarthritis, among others.
+Platelet-rich plasma or PRP is a high concentration of platelets and plasma.
+A normal blood specimen contains only 6% platelets, while platelet-rich plasma contains 94% of platelets and 5 to 10 times the concentration of growth factors found in normal blood, thus greater healing properties.

 BEFORE Restrictions – Do not take any non-steroidal anti-inflammatory medication the entire week prior to an injection.
 This includes aspirin, ibuprofen, etc. If you are unsure, ask us about acceptable pain management medication.